Hercules® Gallon PVC and CPVC Purple Primer

 Hercules® Purple Primer for PVC and CPVC Pipe and Fittings is a professional-grade primer for use on all schedules and classes of PVC and CPVC pipe and fittings.
 It removes contaminants such as surface dirt, grease and grime as well as softens the pipe surface to allow for a fast, secure solvent weld.
 This primer's purple tint provides visible verification that a primer has been used, which is ideal for areas where plumbing code require this proof.
-It also applies easily with included in-lid dauber.
 Behold the power of Hercules®, products built to last and trusted by plumbers to withstand even the toughest conditions.

 - Professional-grade purple primer for PVC and CPVC pipe, fittings